Initial data rigidity via Dirac-Witten operators

 \subsection{Acknowledgments}

 I am grateful to Bernd Ammann for pointing me to this problem and for all his support and advice.
+Thanks to the anonymous referees for their thorough reviews.
+I also like to thank Thomas Schick for his careful review of this article as part of his report on my PhD thesis.
 During the execution of this project, I was supported by the SFB 1085 “Higher Invariants” funded by the DFG.